ybainier/Hypodermic/README.md

 ### Ackowledgment

 Hypodermic was started with the will to mimic the famous .NET Autofac http://autofac.org/.
 Although its design evolved, both its behavior and its expressiveness tend to remain the same.
+Constructor deduction has been made possible thanks to the work of [Krzysztof Jusiak](http://krzysztof.jusiak.net/) in http://boost-experimental.github.io/di/.

 # Register components